-- (1) System Monitor: Monitor the utilization status of the memory and the CPU of switch. - (2) Log: View the configuration parameters of the switch and find out the errors via the Logs. - (3) Cable Test: Test the connection status of the cable to locate and diagnose the trouble spot of the network. - (4) Loopback: Test whether the ports of the switch and its peer device are available. - (5) Network Diagnose: Test whether the destination device is reachable and detect the route hops from the switch to the destination device.
+- (1) System Monitor: Monitor the utilization status of the memory and the CPU of switch. - (2) Log: View the configuration parameters of the switch and find out the errors via the Logs. - (3) Device Diagnostics: Cable Test tests the connection status of the cable to locate and diagnoses the trouble spot of the network. - (4) Network Diagnostics: Test whether the destination device is reachable and detect the route hops from the switch to the destination device.